-The University of Pikeville College of Nursing and Human Services Elliott School of Nursing (hereafter referred to as ESON) offers one option to obtain an Associate of Science (two-year degree) and the Bachelor of Science (fouryear degree).
+The University of Pikeville College of Nursing and Human Services Elliott School of Nursing (hereafter referred to as ESON) offers an Associate of Science (two-year degree) and two options for the Bachelor of Science (four-year degree) in nursing.

 Responding to the needs of nursing education and health care in the region, the Associate of Science in Nursing (ASN) was the first nursing degree program established by the formerly named Pikeville College in 1983.
-The ASN is a two-year program leading to an associate of science degree, with a major in nursing.
+The ASN is a twoyear program leading to an associate of science degree, with a major in nursing.
 The ASN program also permits Licensed Practical Nurses (LPN) to earn an ASN in two semesters, once admitted to the LPN-RN program of study.

-The second nursing degree program is the RN-BSN program which leads to a Bachelor of Science Degree, with a major in nursing.
+The second nursing degree program is the RN-BSN program that leads to a Bachelor of Science Degree, with a major in nursing.
 The RN-BSN program began in 2011 in response to the complex health care needs of the region and nation.
 Beginning in the fall of 2018, the RN-BSN program is a 100% distance education (online) program.
 The Southern Association of College and Schools Commission on Colleges (SACSCOC), Accreditation Commission of Education in Nursing (ACEN), and Kentucky Council of Post-Secondary Education (CPE).
+The RN-BSN program is a post-licensure program for registered nurses (RN's) who have an associate degree or diploma from a state-approved pre-licensure program for RN's and hold an unrestricted RN license.